Tvass5/Comp-Graphic-and-Visualization/README.md

 - What design process did you follow for your project work?

 When working on my project I made sure to understand the project requirements and user needs before I started.
+This ensured that I was able to complete all the required project deliverables in a timely manner.

 - How could tactics from your design approach be applied in future work?